ctm/yld/src/running/past/2023/wmfa50k.md

 I knew Chuck as Dennis Muirhead's Wednesday running partner.
 I looked forward to seeing them when our paths intersected.
-WMFA50k had already been on the calendar for months when his memorial was scheduled, so I had to be there in spirit, which made for a day of mixed emotions.
+WMFA50k had already been on the calendar for months when his memorial was scheduled, so I had to memorialize Chuck in spirit, which made for a day of mixed emotions.

 ## Weather